tbm/homepage/pages/debian/orion/qnap/ts-209/troubleshooting.md

 If you use a custom kernel rather than a kernel provided by Debian, please ensure that the `CONFIG_RD_XZ` setting is enabled.

+Unfortunately, several components have grown substantially in Debian 10 (buster), which means that the ramdisk might still not fit into flash, in particular if you use LVM.